fprime-community/fprime-tutorial-arduino-blinker/docs/building-for-arduino.md

 ```

 If you wish to test other Arduino build, append the build name after `fprime-util generate` and `fprime-util build`.
 Tested boards are listed below (build name in parenthesis):
+- Teensy 4.0 (teensy40)
 - Teensy 4.1 (teensy41)
 - Adafruit Feather M0 (featherM0)

 ## Conclusion

 Congratulations!
 You are now able to build an F´ deployment for Arduino microcontrollers!
 The next step is to create your LED Component.

+> Note: You can no longer build for the native system as this is now an Arduino specific deployment.

 ### Next Step: [Component Design and Initial Implementation](./component-implementation-1.md).